AhmedAbdelhamid19/YouDownload/README.md

 - Check your internet connection
 - Ensure the YouTube URL is valid
 - Try a different video (some may have restrictions)

+**Executable issues**
+- Make sure all icon files are present
+- Run `python build_exe.py` to rebuild
+- Check that PyInstaller is installed: `pip install pyinstaller`

 ## Requirements